Belen, New Mexico: Roads

 Belen's western boundary is Interstate 25.
 Belen is intersected by New Mexico Highway 314 and Highway 309.

 Airport

-Belen has Valencia County's only public airport.
-Belen Regional Airport is a regional general aviation airport.
-It primarily serves general aviation activity, including business activity from jet and multi-engine aircraft.
-Belen Regional Airport is used by flight instructors, skydivers, crop dusters and recreational pilots, among others.
-A number of aviation-related businesses are located at the airport.
+Belen Regional Airport, Valencia County's only public airport, is a regional general aviation airport.
+It primarily serves general aviation, including business activity from jet and multi-engine aircraft.
+The airport is used by flight instructors, skydivers, crop dusters and recreational pilots, among others.
+Several aviation-related businesses are located at the airport.

 Rail

 Belen is intersected by the rails of the BNSF Railway, which has both east-west and north-south routes through the city.
-The New Mexico Rail Runner Express also has a commuter rail station at the north end of the BNSF rail yard, shuttling residents and tourists to and from Belen on a daily basis and connecting with Albuquerque and Santa Fe.
+The New Mexico Rail Runner Express also has a commuter rail station at the north end of the BNSF rail yard, shuttling passengers to and from Belen on a daily basis and connecting with Albuquerque and Santa Fe.

 The BNSF Rail Yard in Belen serves as a major division point for the Southern Transcon.